-NEL experiences high prevalence rates for common STDs relative to England and London, including HIV, with some areas diagnosing HIV later than average.
-In addition 3 CCGs have above average teenage pregnancy rates and all CCGs have lower-than average prescriptions of longacting reversible contraceptives (LARC).
+NEL experiences high prevalence rates for common Sexually Transmitted Infections (STIs) relative to England and London, including HIV, with some areas diagnosing HIV later than average.
+In addition three CCGs have above average teenage pregnancy rates and all CCGs have lower-than average prescriptions of long-acting reversible contraceptives (LARC).

-We recognise that due to London's array of open access services and NEL's mobile population, a high number of our residents access services in central London.
+We recognise that due to London's array of open access services and NEL's mobile population, a high number of our residents use services in central London.
 Therefore, we need to work collaboratively at scale to successfully improve access and outcomes.
 To do this, we are working with the London Sexual Health Transformation Programme (LSHTP), of which NEL is one of six sub-regions.

-So far the NEL Sexual Health Transformation Programme (NEL SHTP) has been formed across Newham, Redbridge, Tower Hamlets and Waltham Forest to overcome these challenges by jointly planning and commissioning integrated sexual health services.
+So far the NEL SHTP has been formed across Newham, Redbridge, Tower Hamlets and Waltham Forest to overcome these challenges by jointly planning and commissioning integrated sexual health services.
 A number of opportunities have been identified to:

-- Improve access to STI diagnostics outside the acute environment (for example self-sampling available online and in primary care). - Improve access and uptake for long-acting reversible contraceptives (LARC). - Create appropriate STI treatment opportunities. - Develop effective partner notification, which is mindful of the LSHTP model and is fit for purpose for NEL.
+- Improve access to sexually transmitted infections (STI) diagnostics outside the acute environment (for example self-sampling available online and in primary care). - Improve access and uptake for LARC. - Create appropriate STI treatment opportunities. - Develop effective partner notification, which is mindful of the LSHTP model and is fit for purpose for NEL.

-Through the STP, we will work together across NEL to ensure that we share good practice and adopt a consistent approach to the incorporation of sexual health services into local integrated delivery models.
+We will work together across NEL to ensure that we share good practice and adopt a consistent approach to the incorporation of sexual health services into local integrated delivery models.